ArbilGit/ante/content/docs/language.md

 '\t' // tab
 '\0' // null character

-'\u(xxxx)' // an arbitrary UTF-8 scalar value given by the
+'\xFFFF' // an arbitrary UTF-8 scalar value given by the
-           // number 'xxxx' in hex
+         // number 'FFFF' in hex
 ```

 ## Strings